Sh0ckFR/DLLirant/README.md

 # DLLirant
-DLLirant is a tool to automatize the DLL Hijacking researches on a specified binary.
+DLLirant is a tool to automatize the DLL Hijacking and DLL Proxying researches on a specified binary.

 ![alt text](https://raw.githubusercontent.com/Sh0ckFR/DLLirant/main/screenshot.png)